lkcampbell/brackets-ruler/README.md

 or in CodeMirror, so I have to address these issues directly with the other extension developers on a case-by-case basis.

+**Ruler disappears in Split View mode:** For now, the Column Ruler extension only works when there is a single view in the editor.
+Displaying multiple rulers in multiple views will be part of future functionality.

 ### License
 MIT-licensed -- see `main.js` for details.